 Diversity is also another factor that can add color (or not) to your academic experience.
-Going to a school that is inherently diverse makes going to class more interesting.
-You are more likely to be challenges and exposed to different values and life experiences.
+Going to a school that is inherently diverse makes going to class more engaging.
+You are more likely to be challenged and exposed to different values and life experiences.

 Never underestimate the importance of culture.
 Keep in mind, this is where you will experience the most amount of growth for the next 4 years.

 What I love about U of H is the hustle mentality of its students.
 U of H has a long working class history and it shows in the mentality and worth ethic of the students and staff.

 Bonus Tip: Community Colleges are AWESOME!